jbuckmccready/cavalier_contours/README.md

 ## Summary

-This project is a continuation of the C++ [CavalierContours](https://github.com/jbuckmccready/CavalierContours) library rewritten in Rust with the goal of building out more functionality and creating a stable C API interface.
+This project is a continuation of the C++ [CavalierContours](https://github.com/jbuckmccready/CavalierContours) library rewritten in Rust with the goal of building out more functionality, better documentation, and creating a stable C FFI.
 This project is still in early development, with no APIs yet solidified, the code is not fully tested, and some functions still need to be ported from C++.
-For tracking progress and contributing view the GitHub issues.
+For tracking progress and contributing checkout the project GitHub issues.

 ## Why go to Rust?